tomit4/git_presentation/README.md

 >
 > From this angle, changing the commit history is almost blasphemous; you're
 > <em>lying</em> about what actually transpired.
 So what if there was a messy
 > series of merge commits?
-That's how it happend, and the repository should
+That's how it happened, and the repository should
 > preserve that for posterity.
 >
 > The opposing point of view is that the commit history is the <b>story of how